Light-up shoes

-Light-up shoes or LED-shoes are footwear that have built-in light-emitting diodes, usually in the sole part of the shoe.
+Light-up shoes or LED shoes are footwear that have built-in LEDs, usually in the sole of the shoe.
 These specialized shoes may be used at parties, festivals, raves and to increase visibility.

 Originally light-up shoes were marketed towards children, and they had a mechanism where the shoe would light up every time the person would step on the ground with them.
+Ravers use these type of shoes for ostentatious dancing, such as shuffling.